 - Return to predictable rule-like monetary policies similar to the 1980s and `90s that produced a more stable economy.
 We must have policies that are predictable and protect the purchasing power of the dollar, thereby providing stability in the marketplace and protecting the property rights of individuals.

 - Repeal Obamacare - uncertainty over future regulations and costs of Obama-care is a major impediment that is making employers reluctant to hire new employees and expand their businesses.

 - Reduce the number of federal regulations.
 The annual cost of federal regulations in the United States increased to more than $1.75 trillion in 2008 according to a study commissioned by the Small Business Administration.
 That is an amount equal to 12% of our entire economy.
 The burden falls particularly hard on small businesses which are the life-blood of job creation.

 - Reduce energy costs – our government has artificially limited our supply of energy through regulations and restrictions.
 This drives up the cost of manufacturing and the cost for an employee to get to work.
 This is an unappreciated drag on our economy by the Washington elite.

 Here`s the simple truth.
 Small business owners want to grow, but the threat of more taxes, more regulations and high gas prices and health care costs have held them back.
 Students want to work, but the uncertainty of the Democrats` failed economic agenda gives them little opportunity.
 Women want to work, but the weakest recovery in American history is providing them no room to show their skills or fulfill their promise.

-At a time when the overwhelming majority of Californians think our state is headed in the wrong direction, it`s clear that the fiscal policies created by Democrats and promoted by Dianne Feinstein aren`t working and they never will.
-It takes a special kind of elitist indifference for Senator Feinstein to ignore the people of California by not explaining what she will do differently to fix the economic mess her policies have created.
+At a time when the overwhelming majority of Californians think our state is headed in the wrong direction, it`s clear that the fiscal policies created by Democrats aren`t working and they never will.
+It takes a special kind of elitist indifference to ignore the people of California by not explaining what they will do differently to fix the economic mess their policies have created.